 Please make sure no commercial parts are used in the instrument construction, except strings are permitted.
-Students may use 3D printed parts that look like commercial parts, e.g., mouthpiece, valves, and other printed parts but must adhere to 3D printing requirements in the rules.
-ESs are strongly encouraged to ask questions about the instrument construction to ensure the device was made by students on the current team and the rules about 3D printing policy were followed.
-The instrument may be completely 3D printed as long as the rules were followed.
-The team may not use a stock file to 3D print anything.
-Every file must be significantly modified or student written and proof of this must be in the log.
+Students may use digital manufacturing, such as 3D printed parts, that look like commercial parts (e.g., mouthpiece, valves, and other printed parts) but must adhere to digital manufacturing requirements in the rules.
+Event Supervisors are strongly encouraged to ask questions about the instrument construction to ensure the device was made by students on the current 15-person team and the rules about digital manufacturing were followed.
+The instrument may be completely digital manufactured as long as the rules were followed.
+The Design Log must contain information about the source of the digital manufacturing program, the device used, and a description of how everything was assembled.

 It is recommended that the instrument size be checked in the exam room before leaving for an instrument testing room.
 The instrument size may be larger after assembled, which is another reason for building a box to check the size since all parts must fit into the box.
 All instrument sizes should be checked by the same person for consistency.
-The ES may want to build a box that has the interior dimensions equal to the maximum size to quickly check the dimensions of the instrument before assembly.
+The Event Supervisor may want to build a box that has the interior dimensions equal to the maximum size to quickly check the dimensions of the instrument before assembly.